sarahtanja/lab-book/_posts/2023-03-20-protocol-qbit.md

   - RNA extraction
 ---

+The aim of this protocol is to take the extracted RNA from the [Dual DNA & RNA Extraction Protocol](https://sarahtanja.github.io/lab-book/protocols/lab/protocol-DNARNAextraction/) step and check it for **integrity & quality**.
+This is a necessary quality check (QC) because we want to make sure the samples we send for sequencing actually have enough good RNA in them to sequence.

 The Qubit allows us to measure RNA integrity & quality (IQ) extracted in our samples.
 For high-quality RNA, we're looking for long and intact strands of RNA.

+## Background:

 ![qbit ]({{ site.url }}{{ site.baseurl }}/assets/images/qbit-rna-iq.png)*infographic sourced from [Thermo Fisher](https://www.thermofisher.com/document-connect/document-connect.html?url=https://assets.thermofisher.com/TFS-Assets%2FBID%2Fposters%2Fqubit-rna-iq-assay-fluorometric-rna-quality-assessment-poster.pdf)*